Substitute Hernandez inspires Mexico to reach last 16

 It was the striker's first international goal since last year's Confederations Cup and capped an all-round performance in which his energy, clever movement and precise hold-up play proved the difference in a previously cagey clash.

-"We needed someone who would revolutionise (our game)," Mexico's jubilant coach Miguel Herrera told reporters.
+"We needed someone who would revolutionize (our game)," Mexico's jubilant coach Miguel Herrera told reporters.

 "Javier did a very good job, he came in held the ball and did very well and even got a goal which was great...